LED streetlights

 Light-emitting diodes (LEDs) are compound semi-conductor devices that produce visible light when an electrical current passes through them.

-- Better for the environment – LEDs don’t contain the hazardous substances present in older lights and will reduce streetlight-related CO2 emissions through reduced power consumption by 25% over our 10 year LED transition project.
+- Better for the environment – LEDs don’t contain the hazardous substances present in older lights and will reduce streetlight-related CO2 emissions on average by around 60%.

 - Community safety - Improved visibility on roads and in public spaces.
 The new LED luminaires meet current Australian standards in relation to road category and safety requirements.